 A Roundup of News from the Transportation Sector.

-As one of the largest sellers of used commercial trucks and transport equipment, Ritchie Bros. has its finger on the pulse of the transportation industry.
+As one of the largest sellers of used heavy equipment, Ritchie Bros. has its finger on the pulse of multiple equipment industries – construction, transportation, and agriculture, just to name a few.
 Here’s a roundup of recent news from the transportation sector.

 Transport Topics is reporting a big uptick in sales for Class 8 trucks in the United States.
 Sales jumped 52% to reach over 19,000 compared to a year prior.
 However, the result comes with some bad news, says experts.
 Slowing production is not keeping up with high demand.

 Progress on autonomous trucks still an open road

 Transport Topics does a deep dive on autonomous truck developers who are paving the way for automated driving, meaning the vehicle would be capable of driving autonomously without human input or backup, at least under certain conditions.

 Could a fuel shortage be in store for trucking this summer?

 Fuel shortages have been in the news recently with the Colonial Pipeline shutdown.
 Truck News takes a look at fuel shortages from a different angle: whether the industry faces a labour shortage due to a lack of fuel haulers available, and how that could affect consumers.